Q: How many applications were received last year and how large is the current class?

 Q: How long will it take to complete the Tulane MFIN program?

 A: The MFIN is an intensive full-time program, with new enrollments starting each summer.
-Students complete 34 credit hours over 11 months (summer, fall, and spring) and graduates earn a Master of Finance degree.
+Students complete 34 credit hours over 11 months (summer, fall, and spring) or 18 months (summer, fall, spring, and fall) and graduates earn a Master of Finance degree.

 Q: Can I complete the program on a part-time basis?